 Learn something new every day More Info... by email

-Another function of the pons is respiration, which is influenced by two different centers within this structure.
-The apneustic center in the lower portion of the structure appears to regulate breathing intensity by stimulating and prolonging the inspiratory part of respiration.
-A portion of the pons called the pneumotaxic center exerts an inhibitory influence on inspiration.
-This inhibition is accomplished by decreasing the depth and frequency of breaths.
+Another function of the pons is respiration.
+Its apneustic center in the lower portion of the structure appears to regulate breathing intensity by stimulating and prolonging the inspiratory part of respiration.
+At the same time, the pneumotaxic center exerts an inhibitory influence on inspiration which can decrease the depth and frequency of breaths.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!